-i have 3 rounds of close to Repetitive Strain Injury (RSI) experience.
-Never had any pain, but definitely tingling.
+i have several rounds of close to Repetitive Strain Injury (RSI) experience.
+Never had any pain, but definitely tingling, soreness.

 1st time is in 2005, that's due to using laptop all the time for a year.
-I wrote about it here: How to Avoid the Emacs Pinky Problem
+I wrote about it here: How to Avoid Emacs Pinky

 2nd time in 2010, eventually found the problem to be a bad habit of pressing the 1, 2 keys, by turning my left hand wrist sideways and using index finger to press the 1.
 Documented here Programer Hand Health: vi Esc Key Syndrome

 3rd time in 2012.
-Eventually found the reason to be pressing the x key too much on a rubber dome keyboard.
+Eventually found the reason to be pressing the x key too much on a rubber-dome key-switch keyboard.
 Documented here: The Roadmap to Completely Replace Emacs's Key System, Part 1

 here's a summary of my typing experience.

-1992 to 2005.
-Never had any typing/RSI problem.
+Up to 2005, never had any typing/RSI problem.
 Am using standard PC keyboard.
 Most of these years using whatever the keyboard that comes with Mac.

 • 2005.
 1st brush of RSI.
 Caused by always using a laptop (Mac iBook) since 2004.
 Solution: bought the Microsoft Natural ergonomic keyboard.
-First time using a “split” keyboard.
-Never liked ergonomic keyboard before, but now, i NEVER want to type on non-split keyboard.
+First time using a split keyboard.
+Never liked split keyboard before, but now, i NEVER want to type on non-split keyboard.

 • 2007.
-Started to devise and use ErgoEmacs mode
+Started to create and use ErgoEmacs mode

 • 2009.
 Switched keyboard from MS Natural to Microsoft Natural Ergonomic Keyboard 4000.